 Community Resources & Partners

-Sexually transmitted infections, hepatitis and tuberculosis can have long and sometimes deadly consequences, so it’s important to treat sexual health as harm reduction as essential components of the healthcare system.
+Sexually transmitted infections, hepatitis and tuberculosis can have long and sometimes deadly consequences, so it’s important to treat sexual health and harm reduction as essential components of the healthcare system.
 That means being comfortable speaking to your healthcare provider openly and honestly about sexual health, getting tested regularly, and protecting yourself and your partners.

 General Information & Resources